As a divorce attorney and psychologically trained mediator with over 35

 During my free one-hour consultations it is not unusual for me to hear

 “I think my spouse is hiding assets.
 I have no idea what assets

 we have, or where they are.
 What do I do?”

 If you are considering divorce, it is important to prepare yourself and

 it is in your best interest to know as much as possible about your finances.

 When it comes to divorce, no one likes an asset-hiding spouse.
-Especially

-What are some of the telltale signs assets are being hidden?
+So what are some of the telltale signs assets are being hidden?

 - Your spouse is secretive about money;